dwram/tech-tests/GildedRose/README.md

 <h3>Gilded Rose legacy code refactoring and feature upgrade</h3>

 <img src="https://i.gyazo.com/b1c42413723e4c0d429aa02ef5a207e9.png" alt="Gilded Rose"/>

+nb: You may also use `ItemFactory.create_item(string ITEMNAME, int SELLIN, int QUALITY)` to create an item.
-Required comprehensive testing suite design and implementation, mutation testing and use of polymorphism.
+- This tech test required comprehensive testing suite design and implementation, mutation testing and use of polymorphism.

 <h5>Runs in IRB/Pry. <br/> Require the file in the shell environment.</h5>